gokulkrishh/how-to-setup-webpack-2/README.md

 ### **```Step 5```**

 Webpack has its own development server.
-Lets setup that in ```webpack.config.js``` by adding the following
+Lets setup that in ```webpack.config.js``` by adding the following.

 ```js
 devServer: {